RyanT5/yl-training/content/post/platinum.md

 #### International, community & values (ICV) list

-You must complete two activities from the [ICV activities list](https://www.scouts.org.uk/explorers/chief-scout-s-platinum-award-icv-list).
+You must complete two activities from the <a href="https://www.scouts.org.uk/explorers/chief-scout-s-platinum-award-icv-list" target="_blank">ICV activities list</a>.
 You can pick any two but we recommend doing two from different catagories.
 Speak to your leader if have any questions.

 #### DofE Bronze or equivalent